Non Toxic Laundry Detergent

 Soap nuts are my number 1 detergent.

-They are one ingredient and have a ton to offer and do a nice job on my laundry.
+They are one ingredient and have a ton to offer, and do a nice job on my laundry.
 They are also gentle on clothing.

-If you do not see yourself using Soap nuts this is the Laundry Detergent I would recommend.
+If you do not see yourself using Soap nuts, this is the Laundry Detergent I would recommend.

 A little goes a long way.
 It is a concentrate.
-No pouring a cup into your machine a pump or two at the most will do.
+No pouring a cup into your machine; a pump or two at the most will do.

-It pours easily into the Pump Bottle filling it another 3 times!
+It pours easily into the Pump Bottle, filling it another 3 times!
 There is very little waste.

-These products are concentrated.
+Remember, these products are concentrated.
 They are NOT filled with water.

 I have used the Free and Clear Laundry Detergent from Puracy for 3 years now as an adjunct to my Soap nuts for tough stains & dog bedding.
+It works!

 It has gotten out stains that I thought were impossible.
-Not just clothing stains but table cloth stains, old stains!
+Not just clothing stains but tablecloth stains, old stains!
+The secret is in the enzymes.

-Plant enzymes are proteins that help break down a wide variety of organic materials… Each one provides different natural chemical reactions.
+โ€œPlant enzymes are proteins that help break down a wide variety of organic materialsโ€ฆ Each one provides different natural chemical reactions.

 Both The Detergent Options are Great Non-Toxic Swaps.